DOI-USGS/nhdplusTools/README.md

 ## Tools for Manipulating the NHDPlus Network

-This package is a growing collection of tools for manipulation of hydrographic data built around the NHDPlus data model.
+This package is a growing set of tools for manipulation of hydrographic data using the NHDPlus data model.
 There is no specific funding or plan to continue development of this package long term but ongoing support is available due to use of the package in project work.
-The hope is that this can become a community toolbox for NHDPlus in R.

-**Note** that preliminary functionality related to refactoring the NHDPlus network and catchments that is mentioned in this readme is available in a seperate branch of the nhdplusTools repository.
-It is in development and only available if the package is installed directly from that branch.

 ### Installation: